brainfucksec/brainfucksec.github.io/_posts/2022-03-20-a-good-privacy-list.md

 This is my list of Privacy Alternatives of not so good mainstream products who use your data to make money and collaborate with governments for mass surveillance.
 The list is compiled in a simple way, privacy defence requires continuous research, so before using the apps on this list **do your own research** and if you find something wrong please [contact me](https://brainfucksec.github.io/contacts) so I can update it.

-I do not sponsor or get paid by any of the organizations of the products listed.
+I do not sponsor or get paid by any of the organizations of the products listed and there are NO referrer URLs in the list, to verify the links you can check the source code of the page (i.e. right click -> "View Page Source").
 When I choose to use a service it means that I have search information before, and I have my own opinion about it that may not be the same as other people in this sector.
-I often read articles where an application is declared not private and insecure without consistent sources which confirm the claims, or where it's declared reliable and instead it's a honeypot.
+I often read articles where an application is declared not private and insecure without consistent sources which confirm the claims, or where it's declared reliable and instead ..it is ad advertising company or a government agency.

 Security is a process, so you cannot fully trust any application, organization, and the people behind it.
 Regarding this topic see: